morganthomas/winning-arguments/winning-arguments.md

 * When we need a variable that ranges over predicates, i.e. a *predicate variable*, we will use bolded upper case letters: **P**, **Q**, **R**, ...
 * When we need a variable that ranges over statements, i.e. a *statement variable*, we will use bolded upper case letters from the beginning of the alphabet: **A**, **B**, **C**, ...

-A "lexical unit" (of our presentation of first-order logic) is a word or a parenthesis.
+A "lexical unit" (of our presentation of first-order logic) is a word, a parenthesis, or a comma.

 A "statement" (of our presentation of first-order logic) is any sequence of lexical units which can be formed according to the following rules: